Rory-Mac/personal-website/_posts/2023-11-16-Geopolitics.markdown

 title: Geopolitics
 ---
 <h4>Geopolitics</h4>
-<p>Geopolitics is the study of the effect of Earth's geography (land, culture, and resources) over international relations (the interactions
+<p>Geopolitics is the study of the effect Earth's geography (land, culture, and resources) has over international relations (interactions
 between nations and their people).
-This blog post will attempt to compile some heuristics that can be used to view the world through a geopolitical lens.</p>
+This post will attempt to compile a set of heuristics that can be used to view the world through a geopolitical lens.</p>
 <h4>The drawing and redrawing of historical lines</h4>
 <p>Imagine a map of the world today.
 The most objective aspects of this map, prior to the drawing of any geographical lines,